SETHU0010/Semantic-Text-Similarity/README.md

 3. Upload an Excel file containing two columns: `Sentence1` and `Sentence2` to compare.

 4. The app will calculate the similarity scores and display the results.
-You can download the result as a CSV file.
+You can download the results as an Excel file.

 ## 📊 Similarity Metrics
 The app uses the following metrics to calculate the similarity between two sentences:

 1. **Semantic Similarity** (via `SentenceTransformer`):
-   - Uses a pre-trained transformer model to calculate the semantic meaning similarity between two sentences.
+   - Utilizes a pre-trained transformer model to assess semantic meaning similarity between two sentences.

 2. **Jaccard Similarity**:
-   - Measures the similarity by comparing the sets of words in the sentences.
-It is calculated as:
+   - Measures similarity by comparing the sets of words in the sentences, calculated as:
      \[
      \text{Jaccard Similarity} = \frac{|A \cap B|}{|A \cup B|}
      \]
-     Where A and B are the sets of words from the two sentences.
+     Where A and B represent the sets of words from the two sentences.

 3. **Cosine Similarity** (TF-IDF):
-   - Represents the sentences as vectors in a multi-dimensional space and calculates the cosine of the angle between them.
+   - Represents the sentences as vectors in a multi-dimensional space and computes the cosine of the angle between them.

 ## 📏 Deviation Categories
 Based on the calculated **Mean Similarity** percentage, the app categorizes sentence comparisons into the following deviation categories: